1technophile/OpenMQTTGateway/docs/upload/troubleshoot.md

 `error: no matching function for call to 'WiFiClass::macAddress()`

-You have a conflict between Arduino default wifi library and ESP32 one.
-So as to resolve this issue you should move or remove the Arduino wifi library (Arduino Sketchbook folder\libraries\WiFi) in order to enable the IDE to take the one from ESP32 (Arduino Sketchbook folder\hardware\espressif\arduino-esp32\libraries\WiFi)
+You have a conflict between Arduino default WiFi library and ESP32 one.
+So as to resolve this issue you should move or remove the Arduino WiFi library (Arduino Sketchbook folder\libraries\WiFi) in order to enable the IDE to take the one from ESP32 (Arduino Sketchbook folder\hardware\espressif\arduino-esp32\libraries\WiFi)
 More info on [this topic](https://community.openmqttgateway.com/t/esp32-compilation-error/144/5?u=1technophile)

 ## Not able to send or receive RF or IR